TrungTho/saga-playground/README.md

       - [x] API for handling get order detail
       - [x] API for handling cancel an order (only applicable if order.status=created)
     - [ ] Workers
-      - [ ] Transactional inbox pattern for status update (simple 1 thread for pulling message & N worker threads for processing)
+      - [ ] Transactional inbox pattern for status update
-        - [ ] Message pulling worker (with redis lock for race condition)
+        - [ ] Message pulling worker (consumer groupID will help to prevent duplicating pulls)
           - [ ] Crobjob configuration (1 min interval because status does not need to be updated so frequently)
           - [ ] Redis integration and testing
           - [ ] Bulk insert into `order_status_changes` table and testing